Are you ready to start crafting for Christmas?

 What do you think about this Christmas throw pillow?

 I love the design I used on it because it shows what Christmas is all about!

-It’s perfect for decorating your living area and or give as a present to someone that loves Christmas and decorating.
+It’s perfect for decorating your living area and giving a present to someone who loves Christmas and decorating.